 Oats: High in Fiber, increase appetite control hormones, helps reduce type 2 diabetes, lowers bad cholesterol, and controls blood pressure.
 And to top it off, a Finnish prospective study of 1293 children found that those introduced earlier to oats were in fact less likely to develop persistent asthma.

-- Preheat oven 350 degrees F. In a large mixing bowl, combine Spelt flour, oats, baking soda and salt.
-In a smaller bowl combine coconut oil, brown sugar, cashew milk and vanilla extract.
+- Preheat oven 350 degrees F. In a large mixing bowl, combine flour, oats, baking soda and salt.
+In a smaller bowl combine coconut oil, coconut sugar, cashew milk and vanilla extract.
 Add your wet mixture to the dry mixture and combine well.